artemlisenkov/algorithms2_assignment/README.md

 ### Part A Conclusion

-Not all algorithms are created equal.
+Not all patternmatch are created equal.
 Brute-force is simple but slow.
 KMP and Z Algorithm provide the best scaling behavior.
 FSM is powerful but impractical for one-time use.

 Algorithm choice depends on context: text size, pattern nature, and expected reuse.